 For the 2024 season, we began selling select itineraries more than two years prior to the start of the season.
-On average for the 2023 season, our guests booked eleven months in advance.
+On average for the 2023 season, our guests booked 11 months in advance and paid seven months prior to departure.
 By generating early demand through our direct marketing, we believe we attain bookings earlier than the large public cruise lines.
 Additionally, we collect payment earlier than the large public cruise lines, which we believe reduces cancellations.
 This creates future revenue visibility, which enables us to better manage our capacity and pricing.
 This visibility also gives us the ability to plan for future ship commitments years in advance.